Eriku33/Foundry-VTT-Image-Hover/README.md

 ### Image to monitor width
 Each user can configure the size of the image based on the width of their monitor.<br>
 Default: 7 - Image will take up <sup>1</sup>&frasl;<sub>7</sub>th of your screen.

+### Set a keybind requirement while hovering a token
+If a keybind is set in Game settings-Configure controls, that key will be required to be pressed while hovering over a token to see the art.
+If no keybind is set, Art will be shown on token hover.